brownieboy/react-bootstrap-slider/README.md

 If the optional parameter **disabled** is included, and is set to "disabled", then the slider will display in a disabled state.
 If the parameter is not included, or is set to anything else except "disabled", then the slider control will be enabled.

-The default **orientation** value is 'horizontal', so you only need to include that prop if you want to set it to 'vertical'
+The default **orientation** value is 'horizontal', so you only need to include that prop if you want to set it to 'vertical'.

+As of version 1.0.02, other values passed into the component will also passed into the underlying bootstrap-slider component via the [Object Spread Operator that's been proposed for ES2017](https://github.com/Microsoft/TypeScript/issues/7617) (yes, that's how cutting edge I am!!).
+See [seyria's documentation](https://github.com/seiyria/bootstrap-slider) for a full list of these.
+Those parameters have not all been tested yet but the `reverse` parameter definitely works, and I have included this in the demo of the vertical slider.

 ##Development